happiestminds-covisint/java-buildpack/README.md

 so during compile phase ct agent jar will be extracted into tomcat/lib folders. tomcat valve entry will be part of server.xml entry.

-## shared lib - webapps support using YAML file upload.
+## shared lib - webapps and custom tomcat,jdk support using YAML file upload
 web applications along with supported libraries can be uploaded as YAML format with GAV co-ordinates. below are the sample YAML structure.
 Also multiple context path will be dynamically added to Server.xml as a <Context> entry.